bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cosserat.md

 * In 1908 Cosserat was appointed to the chair of astronomy at Toulouse, becoming director of the Observatory there for the rest of his life.
 * The role of director of the Observatory was a demanding one, and Cosserat became almost totally occupied with administrative tasks from the time of his appointment and so was forced to essentially give up mathematical research from this time on.
 * Although he was not living in Paris, Cosserat was elected to the Académie des Sciences as a corresponding member on 19 June 1911 and a full member on 31 March 1919.
-* The eldest, Louis Cosserat, became a medical doctor but their younger son died before reaching adulthood.
 * All these various contributions showed great skill and resulted in highly accurate data but much of Cosserat's work on astronomy was carried out at a time when he was also devoting much of his time to the study of mathematics.
 * In his later work, Cosserat studied the deformation of surfaces which led him to a theory of elasticity.
-* This work was carried out in collaboration with his brother, François Cosserat, who was an engineer.
-* By the early 1900s, Cosserat had stopped working on the type of geometrical problems that had interested him at the start of his career and all his research efforts were directed towards working on mechanics with his brother.
 * The Cosserats themselves recognised the value of oriented two-dimensional continua (i.e., curves and surfaces endowed with additional structure in the form of directors) for representing the deformations of rods and shells respectively.
 * Exceptions are also colleagues of Eugène Cosserat in Toulouse, like L Ray and A Buhl.
 * Relativity Theory and Quantum Physics overtook this period in science and the work of E and F Cosserat was almost rediscovered after 1950 because of the use of liquid crystals.